cvs-health/testaro/README.md

 ##### Directory watch

-With directory watch, Testaro checks whether a particular directory in its host’s filesystem contains a `.json` file.
+With directory watch, Testaro checks whether a particular directory in its host’s filesystem contains a job file.
+If it does,

 ##### Network watch